 “Headbands and low profile cloth caps, as well as lace dresses and skirts, look to be must-haves among the younger crowd.

 “Other options bring fun and flair around the barn or on campus, with colorful print riding gloves and muck boots, even some shaped like Western cowboy boots.”

 For trainers who are fashion-challenged, breathe a sigh of relief, courtesy of Muirhead: “Wear what you want and where it how you feel most comfortable.
 The mixing and matching of Western and English is also very acceptable.”

 Here at StableManagement.com, we’ve assembled a few fall/winter items for your shopping pleasure.
-And check out images of these items in our photo gallery above.

 English: For Her